 Welcome to the Department of Biostatistics, Bioinformatics and Biomathematics at Georgetown University.
 We are an academic department that specializes in biostatistics, bioinformatics and biomathematics.
 This three-fold powerhouse (we like to call it Bio3) is unique.
-Faculty members are passionate about teaching and conducting breakthrough studies on topics including methods for the design and analysis of clinical and preclinical studies, proteomics, functional genomics and cancer control.
-Please peruse our pages to find information about our nationally recognized faculty, and topics ranging from our research in biostatistics, bioinformatics and collaborations with the Lombardi Comprehensive Cancer Center to our Master of Science program and our Doctorate program in Biostatistics.
+It is the common thread connecting health data science and biomedical research.
+Faculty members are passionate about teaching and conducting breakthrough studies on topics including methods for the design and analysis of clinical and preclinical studies, proteomics, functional genomics, and cancer prevention and control.
+Please peruse our pages to find information about our nationally recognized faculty, and topics ranging from our research in biostatistics, bioinformatics and collaborations with the Lombardi Comprehensive Cancer Center to our Master of Science (M.S.) program and our Doctorate (Ph.D.) program in Biostatistics.

 The Washington, D.C.
-Metropolitan Area is a fast-growing biotechnology center as well as a hub for government and commerce.
+Metropolitan Area is a fast-growing biotechnology and biomedical research center as well as a hub for government and commerce.
 The U.S. Department of Health and Human Services (HHS) is located here in Washington, DC.
 HHS is composed of 27 Institutes and Centers, including the National Institutes of Health (NIH), and the Food and Drug Administration (FDA), which are major employers of biostatisticians and epidemiologists.
 HHS has been vital to improving the health of the nation.
-Just down the street from Georgetown University are abundant opportunities to collaborate with the scientists at NIH and to be a part of the advancement of scientific knowledge.
+Just down the street from Georgetown University are abundant opportunities to collaborate with the scientists at NIH and regulatory scientists at the FDA to be a part of the advancement of scientific knowledge.